Cloud Insidr

 Find out the default SELinux labels for a CMS such as WordPress

-To find out the default SELinux security contexts for WordPress, use this command:
+You can easily find out the default SELinux security contexts for WordPress on your system using the command:

 [root@host]$ grep wordpress /etc/selinux/targeted/contexts/files/file_contexts